danfuzz/lactoserv/doc/configuration.md

 ### ETag Configuration: `etag`

 Applications and services that generate ETags accept an `etag` binding.
-When it is absent (if allowed), no ETags are generated.
+When it is absent or `false` (if allowed), no ETags are generated.
 If it is specified as `true` or `{}` (the empty object), ETags are generated using a default configuration.
-If it is specified as an object with bindings, the following properties are
+If it is specified as an object with bindings, the following properties are recognized:
-recognized:

 * `hashAlgorithm` &mdash; Algorithm to use to generate hashes.
 Allowed to be `sha1`, `sha256`, or `sha512`.
 Defaults to `sha256`.